top of page

 V Levels focus on applied learning, blending theory with hands-on practical skills.
 Courses will include classroom learning, project work, assessments and industry work placements.

-Assessment will be a mix of exams, coursework and projects, with a higher proportion of the grade coming from non-exam assessments (such as portfolios and practical tasks) to test "real-world" skills, although parts of the course will be assessed with examinations.
+Assessment will be a mix of exams, coursework and projects, with a higher proportion of the grade coming from non-exam assessments (such as portfolios and practical tasks) to test real-world skills, although parts of the course will be assessed by examination.

 How will my child be graded?